How does this medication work? What will it do for me?

-Each pale pink, round, flat-faced with bevelled edge tablet, engraved "APO" over "12.5" on one side, plain on the other side, contains hydrochlorothiazide 12.5 mg.
+Each pale pink, round, flat-faced, bevelled-edged tablet, engraved "APO" over "12.5" on one side, plain on the other side, contains hydrochlorothiazide 12.5 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, lactose monohydrate (spray dried), magnesium stearate, microcrystalline cellulose, starch (corn), and Sunset Yellow Aluminum Lake 40%.

-Each round, pale pink, flat-faced with bevelled edge tablet, scored and identified "APO" over "25", contains hydrochlorothiazide 25 mg.
+Each round, pale pink, flat-faced, bevelled-edged tablet, scored and identified "APO" over "25", contains hydrochlorothiazide 25 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, FD&C Yellow No. 6 Aluminum Lake, lactose, magnesium stearate, and microcrystalline cellulose.

-Each round, pale pink, flat-faced with bevelled edge tablet, scored and identified "APO" over "50", contains hydrochlorothiazide 50 mg.
+Each round, pale pink, flat-faced, bevelled-edged tablet, scored and identified "APO" over "50", contains hydrochlorothiazide 50 mg.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, lactose, FD&C Yellow No. 6 Aluminum Lake, magnesium stearate, and microcrystalline cellulose.